Asamando: Entering

 If Owuo reaches an individual before Tano (Ta Kora) does, the individual will die, and they will be sent on a forty-day journey to Asamando.
 When they reach it, they are told to sit on a stool and are offered water.
 They are then told to give an account of their life.
 If they lived a good life, they are permitted to reincarnate, if they lived a bad one, they are not, and when they live a perfect life, they become an Nsamanfo.
 It is believed that a pregnancy lasts nine months because that is how long it takes for a soul to return to the corporeal world.
 Some souls decide to stay in the corporeal world because of the way they died.
 If someone doesn't wish to reincarnate, they still live in Asamando as an osaman, but their sunsum returns to their father's house for possible reincarnation.
-Defied ancestors to live with the abosom, if they lived a good enough life or received knowledge and wisdom comparable to the abosom.
+Deified ancestors to live with the abosom, if they lived a good enough life or received knowledge and wisdom comparable to the abosom.
 Reincarnation is known as bebra.

-The defied ancestors are revered as they have achieved a feat that even the abosom have not – conquering death as a human.
+The deified ancestors are regarded to have done what the abosom have not – conquering death as a human.
 For this reason, Nsamanfo are wholly divine and wholly human.
 Their combined human and divine natures are what makes them unique, as they understand the human condition better than the abosom.